Wix Multilingual: Troubleshooting Alignment Issues on Your Multilingual Site

 Text box alignment issues

-• Text box size: Make your text box large enough in the main language to house its translation in the secondary language.
-This will prevent the text from being cut off.
+• Text box size: Make your text box big enough in the main language so translations fit without being cut off.

-• Font: Some fonts may not read well in certain languages.
-Change the font in language versions where this is an issue.
-You can also increase or decrease the font and text size per language to improve alignment.
+• Font: Change the font in language versions where readability is an issue and adjust the text size per language to improve alignment.

-• Line and character spacing: Make sure that the line spacing and character spacing are the same across all languages.
-Learn how
+• Line and character spacing: Keep line and character spacing consistent across all languages.

-• Overlapping elements: Don't overlap text boxes with buttons or other elements.
-This may cause alignment issues in cases where the translated text is longer than the main language.
-We recommend placing buttons and other elements outside the text box.
+• Overlapping elements: Avoid overlapping text boxes with buttons or other elements, as this can cause alignment issues if the translated text is longer than the main language text.
+We recommend placing buttons and other elements outside of text boxes.

-• Grouping text and elements: Grouping elements helps to avoid overlapping and alignment issues across languages.
-Learn how to group elements here.
+• Grouping text and elements: Grouping elements helps prevent overlapping and alignment issues across language versions of your site.

-When translating your site, you may need to adjust your background image to match its scale and positioning in the main language.
+When translating your site, you may need to adjust your site's background image to match its scale and positioning of the main language version.

-1. Click the Switch Language panel at the top of the Editor.
+2. Click the Switch languages drop-down menu at the top left.

 • Adjust image scale: Click the drop-down menu under How's the image scaled? and select an option.